idogut3/20581-Biological_Computation-TheOpenUniversityCourse/README.md

 ## Questions you might be thinking about:
 ### 1. How did you implement the cellsAlive() function? 🦠🦠🦠
 ### How did you figure out when to stop?
-### How did you define whats a repetitive state (and follows from that how did you define a static state)?
+### How did you define what is a repetitive state (and follows from that how did you define a static state)?

 #### Well, the cellsAlive() function is a tricky function, you need to count the current cells alive in the grid but also have to stop when you reach a repetitive state.
 <p>